donahue5000/University/ScheduleKeeper/readme.md

 JavaFX with FXML project
 JDBC chattin it up with MySQL
-MySQL database provided by the University, might disapear shortly
+MySQL database provided by the University, might disappear shortly